hyperweavers/package-browser/README.md

-# repo-reader
+# Package Browser
-An explorer/search engine for packages, libraries and frameworks for client-side web development.
+An explorer/search engine for Javascript packages for web development.